Tuesday, April 15, 2008

 Nature has its assassin bug, also known as the kissing bug, which bites its victims around the mouth.
 Mononucleosis is called the kissing disease because it is spread by kissing.
 The longest kiss in film history was between Jane Wyman and Regis Tommey in the 1941 film, "You're in the Army Now," lasting 3 minutes and 5 seconds.
 The custom of kissing under the mistletoe is thought to originate with the Druids and other early Europeans.
 Read about that at Mistletoe History.

 Probably one of the most famous legends involving kissing is from a small city of Cork, the village of Blarney.
-It is not completely known how this originated, but one legend has it that an old women put a spell on one of the stones of the castle of Blarney in an almost inaccessible place near the top that would bestow the gift of eloquence to all who kissed it.
+It is not completely known how this originated, but one legend has it that an old woman put a spell on one of the stones of the castle of Blarney in an almost inaccessible place near the top that would bestow the gift of eloquence to all who kissed it.
 In times past, people were hung by their heels over the edge of the parapet to kiss the stone, but this stopped when one person fell to his death.
 From then on, anyone kissing the blarney stone must lie on their back, grasp two iron rails on each side and be lowered backward into position.

 Perhaps one of the most important health aspects about kissing is that mothers transfer beneficial bacteria to their babies by kissing them.
 Fathers do as well, but scientists have found that babies do not receive as much bacteria as they could from their fathers simply because they do not kiss them very often.